darasus/ai-blog/content/building-a-javaserver-faces-application.md

   fields and can be manipulated in the same way as regular editors and validators.
 We will also define a simple bean-scoped bean-managed bean-entry method and define a view.
+intro: >-
+  JavaServer Faces (JSF) is an implementation of the standard server-side UI component architecture called “Facelets”.
+This makes JSF a framework that uses XML markup instead of code for building and rendering user interfaces.

+  A JavaServer Faces application basically is a collection of a views, managed by a controller, stored in an archive file and deployed on a servlet container.
+Such applications are known as “heavyweight” because there are many different pieces involved to build it.

+  As we know, JavaServer Faces technology comes with several built-in tag libraries and default libraries such as standard action message, navigation rule, focus handler, and so on.
+Each library offers handlers or actions that enable you to use different components in your application.
+These components can be combined in any way you want to meet your specific requirements.

+  In this article we will go over what you need to get started creating a new JavaServer Faces application project in IntelliJ IDEA
 ---

 ## Creating a New JavaServer Faces Project in IntelliJ IDEA